hanzhi713/image-collage-maker/README.md

 ```
 $ python make_img.py --help
 usage: make_img.py [-h] [--path PATH] [--recursive] [--num_process NUM_PROCESS] [--out OUT] [--size SIZE [SIZE ...]]
-                   [--quiet] [--auto_rotate {-1,0,1}] [--resize_opt {center,stretch}] [--gpu] [--mem_limit MEM_LIMIT]
+                   [--quiet] [--auto_rotate {-1,0,1}] [--resize_opt {center,stretch,fit}] [--gpu]
-                   [--tile_info_out TILE_INFO_OUT] [--ratio RATIO RATIO] [--sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}]
+                   [--mem_limit MEM_LIMIT] [--tile_info_out TILE_INFO_OUT] [--ratio RATIO RATIO]
-                   [--rev_row] [--rev_sort] [--dest_img DEST_IMG] [--colorspace {hsv,hsl,bgr,lab,luv}]
+                   [--sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}] [--rev_row] [--rev_sort] [--dest_img DEST_IMG]
+                   [--colorspace {hsv,hsl,bgr,lab,luv}] [--metric {euclidean,cityblock,chebyshev,cosine}]
-                   [--metric {euclidean,cityblock,chebyshev,cosine}] [--transparent] [--unfair] [--max_width MAX_WIDTH]
+                   [--transparent] [--unfair] [--max_width MAX_WIDTH] [--freq_mul FREQ_MUL] [--dither]
-                   [--freq_mul FREQ_MUL] [--dither] [--deterministic] [--dup DUP] [--salient] [--lower_thresh LOWER_THRESH]
+                   [--deterministic] [--dup DUP] [--salient] [--lower_thresh LOWER_THRESH]
-                   [--blending {alpha,brightness}] [--blending_level BLENDING_LEVEL] [--video] [--skip_frame SKIP_FRAME]
+                   [--blending {alpha,brightness}] [--blending_level BLENDING_LEVEL] [--video]
-                   [--exp]
+                   [--skip_frame SKIP_FRAME] [--exp]

 optional arguments:
   -h, --help            show this help message and exit
-  --path PATH           Path to the tiles (default: )
+  --path PATH           Path to the tiles (default: None)
   --recursive           Whether to read the sub-folders for the specified path (default: False)
   --num_process NUM_PROCESS
                         Number of processes to use for parallelizable operations (default: 8)
   --out OUT             The filename of the output collage/photomosaic (default: result.png)
   --size SIZE [SIZE ...]
                         Width and height of each tile in pixels in the resulting collage/photomosaic.
-If two numbers are
+If two numbers
-                        specified, they are treated as width and height.
-If one number is specified, the number is treated as
+                        are specified, they are treated as width and height.
+If one number is specified, the number
-                        the widthand the height is inferred from the aspect ratios of the images provided. (default: (50,))
+                        is treated as the width and the height is inferred from the aspect ratios of the images
+                        provided. (default: (50,))
   --quiet               Do not print progress message to console (default: False)
   --auto_rotate {-1,0,1}
                         Options to auto rotate tiles to best match the specified tile size.
 0: do not auto rotate.
-1: attempt
+1:
-                        to rotate counterclockwise by 90 degrees. -1: attempt to rotate clockwise by 90 degrees (default: 0)
+                        attempt to rotate counterclockwise by 90 degrees. -1: attempt to rotate clockwise by 90
+                        degrees (default: 0)
-  --resize_opt {center,stretch}
+  --resize_opt {center,stretch,fit}
-                        How to resize each tile so they become square images.
-Center: crop a square in the center.
-Stretch:
+                        How to resize each tile so they have the desired aspect ratio and size, which can be
+                        specified fully or partially by --size.
+Center: crop the largest rectangle from the center.
-                        stretch the tile (default: center)
+                        Stretch: stretch the tile.
+Fit: pad the tiles with white background (default: center)
   --gpu                 Use GPU acceleration.
 Requires cupy to be installed and a capable GPU.
-Note that USUALLY this is
+Note that USUALLY this
-                        useful when you: 1. only have few cpu cores, and 2. have a lot of tiles (typically > 10000) 3. and
+                        is useful when you: 1. have a lot of tiles (typically > 10000), and2. are using the unfair
+                        mode, and3. (for photomosaic videos only) only have few cpu coresAlso note: enabling GPU
-                        are using the unfair mode.
-Also note: enabling GPU acceleration will disable multiprocessing on CPU
-                        for videos (default: False)
+                        acceleration will disable multiprocessing on CPU for videos (default: False)
   --mem_limit MEM_LIMIT
                         The APPROXIMATE memory limit in MB when computing a photomosaic in unfair mode.
-Applicable both CPU
+Applicable
-                        and GPU computing.
-If you run into memory issues when using GPU, try reduce this memory limit
+                        both CPU and GPU computing.
+If you run into memory issues when using GPU, try reduce this
-                        (default: 4096)
+                        memory limit (default: 4096)
   --tile_info_out TILE_INFO_OUT
                         Path to save the list of tile filenames for the collage/photomosaic.
-If empty, it will not be saved.
+If empty, it will not be
-                        (default: )
+                        saved. (default: )
   --ratio RATIO RATIO   Aspect ratio of the output image (default: (16, 9))
   --sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}
                         Sort method to use (default: bgr_sum)